-24. I'm a woman and would like to start a family someday, why do I have to wait before trying?
+23. I'm a woman and would like to start a family someday, why do I have to wait before trying?

-It is recommended that you wait at least 12-24 months post-surgery before you start trying to have a family.
-Fertility increases as weight loss occurs and therefore if you are capable of having children, it is recommended that you start a birth control regimen or use protection.
+It is recommended that you wait at least 18-24 months post-surgery before you start trying to have a family.
+Fertility increases as weight loss occurs and therefore it is recommended that you start a birth control regimen or use protection.
 These recommendations are to ensure you can achieve your weight loss goals, that the baby is not affected by your rapid weight loss, and to reduce the chances of you or your baby from developing a nutrient deficiency.
+Please note oral contraceptives are not as effective post bariatric surgery.

-Please note, some bariatric multi-vitamin companies have prenatal bariatric multivitamins formulated with appropriate amounts and forms of vitamin A, folate, iron, iodine, and choline.
+Some bariatric multi-vitamin companies have prenatal bariatric multivitamins formulated with appropriate amounts and forms of vitamin A, folate, iron, iodine, and choline.
 Brands to consider: Celebrate® Nutritional Supplements and ProCare Health®; please note both brands require an additional calcium supplement.